-With a drop shipping arrangement, there is no need for the seller to purchase inventory.
-This is a key feature of drop shipping for eCommerce businesses.
+With a drop shipping fulfillment arrangement, there is no need for the seller to purchase inventory.
+This is a crucial feature of drop shipping for eCommerce businesses.

-Using drop shipping is great for sellers who do not have enough capital to purchase their own inventory, or who don’t want to invest in storage and logistics.
-It can be a good way to offer a wider selection of products through your eCommerce business.
-It can also be a low-risk way to try out a new product to see if it will sell enough to justify bringing it into inventory.
+Using drop shipping is great for sellers who don’t have the capital to purchase inventory or don’t want to invest in storage and logistics.
+It can be an excellent way to offer a broader selection of products.
+It can also be a low-risk way to test a new product to see if it will sell enough to justify bringing it into inventory.

-Here is a visualization of a drop shipping cycle.
+Here is a visualization of a drop shipping fulfillment cycle.

 Differences Summed Up

-To recap the differences between drop shipping and third-party fulfillment, here are some concrete areas to consider:
+To recap the differences between third-party and drop shipping fulfillment, here are some concrete areas to consider:

-The customer won’t be able to tell the difference between drop shipping and third-party fulfillment, other than perhaps the return address on the package they receive.
+The customer can’t tell the difference between third-party shipping and drop shipping fulfillment.
+The only clue is the return address on the package they receive

-For the seller, drop shipping is a tradeoff between capital outlay and profit margin on each individual sale.
-You don’t need upfront cash when you enter into a drop shipping arrangement with a manufacturer or distributor.
-When you work with a third-party fulfillment provider, you will need to purchase inventory before you resell it to your customers.
-When you buy inventory up front, you will pay a lower price and have a higher profit margin.
+Drop shipping is a tradeoff between capital outlay and profit margin on each sale for the seller.
+You don’t need upfront cash when you enter a drop shipping arrangement with a manufacturer or distributor.
+When you work with a third-party fulfillment provider, you will need to purchase inventory before reselling it to customers.
+When you buy inventory up front, you generally pay a lower price and have a higher profit margin.

-In a drop shipping arrangement, the manufacturer doubles as the fulfillment provider.
-One way to look at drop shipping is that the seller is the marketer for goods that the manufacturer owns, and the seller gets a cut of each order the manufacturer ships, in exchange for providing marketing and customer service.
+In a drop shipping fulfillment arrangement, the manufacturer doubles as the fulfillment provider.
+One way to look at drop shipping is that the seller is the marketer for goods that the manufacturer owns.
+The seller gets a cut of each order the manufacturer ships in exchange for marketing and customer service.

-On the other hand, a third-party fulfillment company is focused on storing and delivering the products that the seller has purchased in bulk.
-Third-party fulfillment providers can offer additional services, such as customer service and processing returns, that might not be available to sellers who rely on drop shipping arrangements.
+On the other hand, a third-party fulfillment company focuses on storing and delivering the seller’s products.
+Third-party fulfillment providers can offer additional services, such as customer service and processing returns.
+These generally aren’t available to sellers who rely on drop shipping arrangements.

 The third-party fulfillment warehouse stores the inventory that your eCommerce business owns.

-A seller using a drop shipping arrangement does not own any inventory of the products offered for sale on their website.
+A seller using drop shipping fulfillment does not own any inventory of the products offered for sale on their website.

 In drop shipping, the product manufacturer or distributor sends individual orders directly to your customers.

-If you use a third-party fulfillment company, the fulfillment warehouse ships orders to your customers.
-Third-party fulfillment providers specialize in packing and shipping orders; it’s all they do.
+When you use a 3PL, the fulfillment warehouse ships orders to your customers.
+3PLs specialize in packing and shipping orders; it’s all they do.

-Aside from merely looking into the basic differences, it’s also a good idea to compare other aspects of third-party fulfillment and drop shipping.
+Aside from merely looking into the fundamental differences, it’s also a good idea to compare other aspects of third-party fulfillment and drop shipping.

-1. Third-party fulfillment and drop shipping provide different levels of service to sellers
+1. Third-party shipping and drop shipping fulfillment provide different levels of service to sellers

-When you use a drop shipping business model, the drop shipper will handle your company’s order fulfillment operations for you, but not much else.
-The company or companies you contract with to do drop shipping specialize in manufacturing or distributing products to a wholesale market, not fulfillment services for retail customers.
+When you use a drop shipping business model, the drop shipper will ship out your orders, but not much else.
+Drop shippers specialize in manufacturing or distributing products to a wholesale market, not fulfillment services for retail customers.
 You will need to make sure that your customer service is robust, so you can handle any problems that occur between the manufacturer and your customers.

 By contrast, a third-party fulfillment provider is a packing and shipping specialist.
-Your 3rd party fulfillment company is likely to offer extra services such as helping manage returns, handling customer service requests, and expert advice to help you ship your orders in the most efficient and cost-effective way.
+Your 3PL is likely to offer extra services such as helping manage returns, handling customer service requests, and expert advice to help you ship your orders efficiently and cost-effectively.

-Drop shipping and third-party fulfillment both involve outsourcing your order fulfillment to another company.
-When you work with a drop shipper, your orders are shipped by the manufacturer or distributor of that product.
+Third-party and drop shipping fulfillment both involve outsourcing your order fulfillment to another company.
+When you work with a drop shipper, the manufacturer or distributor of that product sends it directly to customers.
 You don’t own the product until you relay an order from your website to the drop shipper.
 At that point, you make the purchase, and the drop shipper packs and sends the order to your customer.

-3. Drop shipping and third-party fulfillment solve different challenges for eCommerce sellers
+3. Third-party and drop shipping fulfillment solve different challenges for eCommerce sellers

 Drop shipping may be a good choice for a small eCommerce seller or someone just starting an online store.
-Drop shipping can allow you to offer a wider array of items for sale, with little capital outlay.
-When you drop ship instead of buying inventory, you can try out new items without risk; if they don’t sell, you have lost nothing.
+Drop shipping can allow you to offer more products with little capital outlay.
+When you drop ship instead of buying inventory, you can try new items without risk; if they don’t sell, you have lost nothing.

-Third-party fulfillment is a great choice for more mature eCommerce companies, who know their markets and want to save money on wholesale pricing and shipping by working with a professional fulfillment provider.
-Sellers who have outgrown their own capacity to process orders in-house look to third-party fulfillment centers to extend of their business operations and make it easier to grow.
+Third-party fulfillment is an excellent choice for more mature eCommerce companies that know their markets and want to save money on wholesale inventory pricing.
+You’ll also see reduced shipping costs by working with a professional fulfillment provider.
+Sellers who have outgrown their capacity to process orders in-house look to 3PLs to extend operations and make it easier to grow.

 These two fulfillment options address the challenges of starting and running an online business in different ways:

-Projecting your future sales is essential to your business – and also a big challenge.
-When you work with a third-party fulfillment warehouse, you don’t have to invest in setting up and maintaining your own warehouse space.
-Outsourcing your fulfillment also gives you the flexibility to increase or shrink the amount of warehouse space you use, as your business grows or contracts.
+Projecting your future sales is essential to your business.
+It’s also a big challenge.
+When you work with a third-party shipper, you don’t have to invest in setting up and maintaining your own warehouse space.
+Outsourcing fulfillment also gives you the flexibility to increase or shrink the amount of warehouse space you use as your business grows or contracts.

 On the other hand, drop shipping helps manage uncertainties in the sales performance of specific products because, instead of maintaining huge inventories, you place orders with the drop shipping company as orders come in through your website.
 You never run the risk of holding inventory that doesn’t sell.

-Drop shipping and third-party fulfillment fill different needs for eCommerce sellers.
-Your business may choose to outsource your fulfillment to both of these types of providers at different times, as your business needs change.
+Third-party and drop shipping fulfillment fill different needs for eCommerce sellers.
+Your business may choose to outsource your fulfillment to both types of providers at different times, as your business needs change.

-You may even choose to use both at the same time: You could fulfill orders for your established product line through a third-party fulfillment warehouse and use drop shipping to test new products before you bring them into inventory.
+You may even use both simultaneously.
+You could fulfill established product orders through a 3PL, then use drop shipping fulfillment to test new products.

 To help you choose the right solution for you, here are some pros and cons of both third-party fulfillment and drop shipping.